BilawalAhmed0900/Mangapark-dl/README.md

 # Note

-This may contain bug as this was made while I was learning Electron myself.
+This may contain bug as this was made while I was learning Electron, Javascript, HTML and CSS myself.
 This has not been tested much, will take time to be stable.